Atlanta Artists

-Atlanta Artists was a sub-label of Mercury Records founded by Larry Blackmon of the group Cameo.
+Atlanta Artists was a label founded by Larry Blackmon of the group Cameo in 1983.
+The label was originally distributed by PolyGram.
+It was formed after Blackmon and Cameo relocated from Brooklyn, New York, to Atlanta, Georgia.
+The studio gave Blackmon more creative control over Cameo's sound and allowed him to promote local talent such as Ca$hflow.
+After Cameo left for Reprise Records, Atlanta Artists was absorbed into Mercury Records.

 Origins

-After Cameo's 7th album, Knights of the Sound Table (1981), Blackmon reduced the group from ten members to a five-member unit.
+After Cameo's seventh album, Knights of the Sound Table (1981), Blackmon reduced the group from ten members to a five-member unit.
 This change was made due to the economics of the music industry at that time.
 Blackmon relocated the group from New York to Atlanta, Georgia.

 With their core of five members, they released the album Alligator Woman, a fusion of funk, new wave and a synthesizer-driven sound (compared to their previous albums which had more horn arrangements).

 Atlanta Artists history

 The album Style followed in 1983 as the first release for Atlanta Artists.
 This release continued their new musical direction by adding electronic drums to their production.
-This new sound was a blueprint for their following albums.
+This new sound was a blueprint for their subsequent albums.

+In 1986, Atlanta Artists released Cameo's Word Up!, which the Los Angeles Times rated as "one of the year's best albums".

-The funk group Ca$hflow and solo artist Barbara Mitchell (formerly in the female group High Inergy) signed and released for the label, while Blackmon produced also artists on other labels:
+The funk group Ca$hflow and solo artist Barbara Mitchell (formerly in the female group High Inergy) signed and released for the label, along with teenage solo artist Jilliann (singer), while Blackmon produced also artists on other labels: